Extended Stay America: History

-The Blackstone Group, a private equity firm, acquired Extended Stay America in May 2004 for US$3.1 billion in cash and debt.
+Blackstone Inc., a private equity firm, acquired Extended Stay America in May 2004 for US$3.1 billion in cash and debt.
 At the time of the merger, Extended Stay America operated 475 hotels; Blackstone increased that number with the addition of 132 from Homestead Studio Suites.
 Homestead, which was founded by Security Capital in 1992, had been acquired by Blackstone in November 2001 for US$740 million.
-All of Blackstone's extended-stay hotels consisting of the Crossland, Extended Stay America, Homestead, StudioPlus, and, eventually, Extended Stay Deluxe brands were managed together by Extended Stay Hotels.
+All of Blackstone's extended-stay hotels consisting of the Crossland, Extended Stay America, Homestead, StudioPlus, and eventually Extended Stay Deluxe brands were managed together by Extended Stay Hotels.

 In June 2007, Blackstone sold Extended Stay Hotels to the Lightstone Group for US$8 billion.
-The deal, financed with US$7 billion of debt, was one of several multibillion-dollar hotel and casino sales made that year.
+The deal, financed with US$7 billion of debt, was one of several multi-billion dollar hotel and casino sales made that year.

 The Great Recession decimated leisure and business travel and Extended Stay faced shortages in liquidity stemming from the leveraged buyout by Lightstone.
 On June 15, 2009, Extended Stay America filed for bankruptcy protection under Chapter 11.
 Through debtor-in-possession financing, it was able to continue operating rather than to face liquidation.

-In July 2010, an investment consortium made up of Blackstone, Paulson & Co., and Centerbridge Partners bought Extended Stay America through a bankruptcy auction for US$3.93 billion.
+In July 2010, an investment consortium made up of Blackstone, Paulson & Co. and Centerbridge Partners bought Extended Stay America through a bankruptcy auction for US$3.93 billion.

 After its successful reorganization, Extended Stay America emerged from bankruptcy in October 2010.

-A year after the bankruptcy, Blackstone was sued by creditors of Extended Stay America alleging that Blackstone "skimmed" US$2.1 billion off of the sale to Lightstone and knew that the amount of debt would have been unsustainable for the hotel chain; Blackstone settled the lawsuit in June 2013 for US$10 million.
+A year after the bankruptcy, Blackstone was sued by creditors of Extended Stay America alleging that Blackstone "skimmed" US$2.1 billion off of the sale to Lightstone and knew that the amount of debt would have been unsustainable for the hotel chain.
+Blackstone settled the lawsuit in June 2013 for US$10 million.

 In April 2020, The Blackstone Group acquired a 4.9% stake in the company and Starwood Capital Group acquired an 8.5% stake in the company.
 The company went private in June 2021 when Blackstone Real Estate and the Starwood Capital Group acquired the remaining shares and the company was delisted from Nasdaq.